Maximum Welfare Allocations under Quantile Valuations: Unconstrained Allocations

 On the other hand, if $B$ contained $\ell t-1$ items of value $0$, then $i$'s value would come from the item which has the $p$th lowest value where

 As a result, when there are at most $\ell t-1$ items of value $0$, $v_i(B)=1$. \end{proof}

-Based on \cref{obs:egalbasic} and \cref{lem:eswhalf} we develop an algorithm for maximizing \ESW{} over unbalanced allocations when there is a $t\in \mathbb{Z}_+$ s.t. $\tau_i=\frac{t}{t+1}$ for each $i\in N$.
-We divide the items into two set $M_0$ and $M_1$.
-Items in $M_0$ are objective $0$s, that is, all agents have value $0$ for each item in $M_0$.
-The remaining items are in $M_1$ which are subjective $1$s.
-That is, these are the items for which at least $1$ agent who has value $1$.
+Based on \cref{obs:egalbasic} and \cref{lem:eswhalf} we develop an algorithm for maximizing \ESW{} over unconstrained allocations when there is a $t\in \mathbb{Z}_+$ s.t. $\tau_i=\frac{t}{t+1}$ for each $i\in N$. \cref{alg:ESW-unbal} divides the items into sets $M_0$ and $M_1$. $M_0$ contains items that give all agents a value of $0$ and $M_1$ contains the remaining item.
+The algorithm proceeds by first checking if i) all agents can simultaneously receive one item of value $1$, and then if for the items in $M_0$, if there are enough items in $M_1$ to ensure the condition in \cref{lem:eswhalf} is met.
+If so, the remaining items are greedily allocated while ensuring that the intermediate partial allocations all have an \ESW{} of 1.

-The algorithm checks for two conditions: are there enough items so that each agent can receive a good of value $1$ and are there enough items in $M_1$ to offset the items in $M_0$.
-If so, it first assigns each agent an item they have value $1$ for.
-Next, out of the unassigned items in $M_1$, it arbitrarily selects one such item and allocates it to an agent who has value $1$ for it, along with $t$ items from $M_0$.
-Finally, if no items remain in one of $M_0$ or $M_1$, it allocates the remaining items while ensuring the condition in \cref{lem:eswhalf}.

 {

 }

 \begin{restatable}{proposition}{ESWunbal} Given instance $I=\langle N,M,v,\tau=\frac{t}{t+1}\rangle$ where $t\in \mathbb{Z}_+$, \cref{alg:ESW-unbal} returns a maximum \ESW{} allocation in polynomial time. \end{restatable}